NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### SMTP Relay for Hosts with Private IPs ###

 If you did not setup a mail server or your server does not have a public IP you have to use another mail server, either your own or public services such as [Gmail](https://mail.google.com/), [Yahoo Mail](https://mail.yahoo.com/), [Inbox.com](http://www.inbox.com/), [Outlook](https://www.microsoft.com/en-us/outlook-com/) or any other one as SMTP relay for outgoing messages.
-So, OmniBackup or any other program will be able to send email through a relay. [sSMTP](https://www.freebsd.org/doc/handbook/outgoing-only.html) is such a great tool to easlity allow that.
+So that OmniBackup or any other program will be able to send email through a relay. [sSMTP](https://www.freebsd.org/doc/handbook/outgoing-only.html) is such a great tool to easlity allow that.

-On my FreeBSD system I have to first completely disable [Sendmail](https://www.sendmail.com/sm/open_source/) which is the default MTA installed with FreeBSD:
+On my FreeBSD system I have to first completely disable [Sendmail](https://www.sendmail.com/sm/open_source/) which is the default MTA in a base installation of FreeBSD:

 {% codeblock /etc/rc.conf lang:sh %}
 sendmail_enable="NO"